-These commands require the setting "Enable commands in HTML windows," which is on by default and can be found on the Commands tab of the Options dialog.
+These commands require the setting "Enable commands in HTML windows," which is on by default and can be found in the Options dialog under Commands.

 IMPORTANT: Dragon is always looking to match what it hears to possible commands.
-For HTML windows, you can choose to require 'click', because saying a word or phrase in isolation may activate a link instead of being transcribed-see the Commands tab of the Options dialog.
+For HTML windows, you can choose to require 'click', because saying a word or phrase in isolation may activate a link instead of being transcribed-see the Options dialog.
 This option is on by default.

-For all these commands, if what you said matches multiple items on the screen, Dragon will display numbered arrows next to the items; to indicate the desired item, say choose 3 or whatever number corresponds to your choice.
+For all the following commands, if what you said matches multiple items on the screen, Dragon displays numbers next to them; to indicate the desired item, say choose 3 or the number of your choice.
 (If you need the numbers to go away, just say hide numbers.)